dmarkey/op-aws-vault/README.md

 # op-aws-vault

-A aws-vault like utility built complete on 1Password.
+A aws-vault like utility built completely on 1Password.

 ## What is it?